 While Gmail is the preferred Email Service Provider (ESP) to get the most out of Apollo's functionality, Apollo supports many different ESPs.
 For a list of supported ESPs and standards, refer to Supported Email Service Providers (ESPs).

 Follow the steps below to connect your email mailbox to the Apollo application.

 Please note, your user email is your login to Apollo.
-Your linked mailbox sends your messages.
+You can also sign in to your Apollo account with any of your linked mailboxes.
+However, it is your linked mailbox and not your user email that sends your messages.
 You have to link a mailbox to start sending those sweet, sweet emails.

 Connect Your Mailbox to Apollo